Carter Caves State Park, Kentucky

 - Packing Your Backpack & Gear Organization

-Your registration fee includes professional guides, all workshops, course material, any shuttle, camping, parking or permit fees, Saturday dinner and dessert around the campfire.
+Your registration fee includes professional guides, all workshops, course instruction, camping, parking, permit fees, Saturday dinner and dessert around the campfire.
 Dinner will consist of sampling various backpacking food entrees.
 This is a great chance to check out different backpacking food choices and decide which you like best!

 Gear, meals, (except for Saturday dinner), snacks, transportation and optional guide gratuity.